dapplo/Dapplo.Windows/README.md

 GetClipboardData should be used to get the contents, they should be converted to MemoryStreams?
 The information is stored/maintained, until the ClipboardContents object is disposed?
 This could be as soon as the next information is placed on the clipboard.

-# Dapplo.Windows.Dpi
-A library to add Dpi-Awareness to your application